prymitive/karma/CONTRIBUTING.md

     make vendor

-This will install and run [govendor](https://github.com/kardianos/govendor), which will detect all used package and fetch them into the vendor directory.
+This will install and run [dep](https://github.com/golang/dep), which will detect all used package and fetch them into the vendor directory.

 To update all vendor package run:

     make vendor-update

-To update specific vendor package run `govendor` manually:
+To update specific vendor package run `dep` manually:

-    govendor update <import-path-filter>
+    dep ensure <import-path-filter>

-See [govendor](https://github.com/kardianos/govendor) documentation for details.
+See [dep](https://github.com/golang/dep) documentation for details.

 ## Javascript & CSS assets and HTML templates